AbhinavMalkoochi/yc-hackathon/tasks.md

 ---

-## Vertical Slice 1: Environment Setup with Testing Dashboard
+## Vertical Slice 1: Environment Setup with Testing Dashboard ✅ COMPLETED

 **Goal**: Set up all environment variables and create a comprehensive testing dashboard to verify all external service connections.